Windows File Sharing with SMB: Port 445, 139, 138, and 137 Explained

 Introduced with Windows Vista and Windows Server 2008 in 2006, it also provided support for the pipelining mechanism.
 Major performance and efficiency gains were made by increasing packet sizes to 32-bit (and 128-bit for file handles).
 Caching and durable connections were added in another bid to boost performance.

 Fusion File Share by Tuxera is one of the proprietary SMB server implementations that can be run in either kernel or user space, a great boost for interoperability.
-It also supports SMB 3.1.1 including previous versions.
+It also supports SMB 3.1.1, including previous versions.

 Besides the raw features inherent to SMB, it also includes advanced SMB features like RDMA (SMB Direct), SMB multichannel, continuous availability scale-out, and transparent compression.

 In 2009, Likewise developed a new CIFS/SMB implementation.
 The key aspects of this dialect were a multiprotocol, identity-aware platform for network access to files used in OEM storage products built on Unix/Linux devices.
 Use cases included NAS, cloud gateway, and even cloud caching devices.
-EMC Isilon took over this dialect when they purchased Likewise in 2012.
+EMC Isilon took over this dialect when it purchased Likewise in 2012.

 Let’s round out the discussion on SMB dialects by providing the most recent history of SMB in Microsoft Windows.